Difference Between Dividends vs Capital Gains

-Both Dividends vs Capital Gains are popular choices in the market; let us discuss some of the major Difference Between Dividends vs Capital Gains:-
+Both Dividends vs Capital Gains are popular choices in the market; let us discuss some of the major differences:-

-- A dividend is profit percentage given by the company to investor whereas Capital gain in s profit made after selling of investment.
+- A dividend is the profit percentage given by the company to investors whereas Capital gains in s profit made after selling of investment.

-- Dividends paid on periodical basis depend on company policies whereas capital gain is realized when investment is sold any investor.
+- Dividends paid on a periodical basis depend on company policies whereas capital gain is realized when investment is sold to any investor.

-- Dividend depends on the decision of senior management and decided by voting whereas capital gain is attained by a market situation or my macroeconomics factors that influence the market.
+- Dividend depends on the decision of senior management and decided by voting whereas capital gain is attained by a market situation or macroeconomics factors that influence the market.

-- In dividend taxes, a charge is low as income is normal whereas in capital gain taxes are high but it depends on investment term which can be short term or long term.
+- In dividend taxes, a charge is low as income is normal whereas in capital gain taxes are high but it depends on investment terms which can be short-term or long-term.

 - In dividend part of company profit distributed to shareholders whereas in capital assets value increases in long-term.